 Proactive regulatory leadership that ensures qualified, competent, and ethical professionals meet British Columbians’ insurance needs.

 The Insurance Council is fully self-funded.
 All revenue is derived directly from the insurance industry.
-The primary sources of funding are licence and examination fees and an annual assessment fee that is in line with our equitable fee structure from insurance companies holding business authorities in BC.
+Our primary sources of funding are licence and examination fees and an annual assessment fee that is in line with our equitable fee structure from insurance companies holding business authorities in BC.

 The Insurance Council has established administrative policies and procedures that govern how council members perform their responsibilities, in accordance with section 226 of the Financial Institutions Act.

 Full-time staff, under the direction of an executive director, carry out the day-to-day operations of the Insurance Council.